schan27/massalign/README.md

 To install **MASSAlign**, you must:

-1. Download and unpack MASSAlign's github [repository](https://github.com/ghpaetzold/massalign/archive/master.zip).
+1. Download and unpack my MASSAlign's github [repository](https://github.com/samuelstevens/massalign).
 2. Navigate to the root folder.
 3. Run the following command line: